 Exodus wallet supports over 100 cryptocurrencies and tokens including all the heavyweights like Bitcoin, Ethereum and Litecoin but also some rising stars like Stellar, Dai, Lisk and more.
-Here’s a look at some of the most famous cryptocurrencies that Exodus supports:
+Here’s a look at some Exodus Wallet supported coins:

 The main downside of using Exodus Wallet is that you cannot make an initial purchase of cryptocurrency directly through the wallet.
-Instead, users must use an exchange, whether centralized or decentralized, in order to turn their fiat (USD, CAD, EUR) into cryptocurrency.
+Instead, users must use an exchange, whether centralized or decentralized, in order to turn their fiat currencies (USD, CAD, EUR) into digital currency.
 They can then transfer their cryptocurrency into their Exodus wallet.
-As with all cryptocurrency wallets, losing your recovery phrase with no contingencies in place will result in loss of access to, and therefore loss of your assets.

-If you are careful about setting up and securing your wallet, your device hasn’t been compromised by malware or a keylogger, and you keep your recovery phrase safe, then your coins are safe using Exodus Wallet.
-All your assets are stored on the blockchain, and not with Exodus, therefore the safety of your coins is up to you.
-This is true of most crypto wallets.
+If you are careful about setting up and securing your wallet, your device has not been compromised by malware or a keylogger, and you keep your recovery phrase safe, then your coins are safe using Exodus Wallet.

 Yes!
 Exodus Wallet is compatible with iOS and therefore works on iPhone.
-However, only about half of the cryptocurrency and tokens that are supported by the desktop version of Exodus are supported on the mobile app.
+However, only about half of Exodus Wallet’s supported coins are supported on the mobile app.
 Users wishing to maximize the number of tokens and assets they can exchange will need to use the desktop wallet at some point.

 Exodus was founded in 2015, so while it is not brand new, it is still in its early stages of existence.
 At 4 years old, Exodus Wallet is older than most other crypto wallets such as Jaxx Liberty Wallet or Atomic Wallet.

 Yes!
 Exodus supports Dash Coin along with over 100 other cryptocurrencies and tokens.
-For a full list of supported cryptocurrencies please visit: https://www.exodus.io/status/
+For a full list of Exodus Wallet supported coins please visit: https://www.exodus.io/status/